vmarcella/GuessNGive/README.md

 ####February 26th, 2017
   This is simply just a project to help me Develop my skills in C++.
 I am fairly new to the language and have just started teaching myself again.
 Any Feedback/critism on what I am doing right/wrong would be greatly appreciated.
 ####March 1st, 2017
-  The giving game's bot now guesses your number using the[binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm) Plan to modularize the code tomorrow and look into securing the program from taking in user input that isn't of the required type.
+  The giving games bot now guesses your number using the [binary search algorithm](https://en.wikipedia.org/wiki/Binary_search_algorithm).
+I also specified which items I'll be using from the std rather than including the entire namespace.
+Plan to modularize the code tomorrow and look into securing the program from taking in user input that isn't of the required type.